A Brief History of LSD

 LSD’s history has been brief but tumultuous.

 Underlying each of these ‘bullet points’ is a story with many words and many pages.
-In this article, I will unveil part of the known history of LSD, including famous figures, research breakthroughs, various abuses in the 1960s, and the recent resurgence of interest, specifically in microdosing.
+In this article, we will unveil part of the known history of LSD, including famous figures, research breakthroughs, various abuses in the 1960s, and the recent resurgence of interest, specifically in microdosing.

 After its invention, LSD was shelved because it was comparatively ineffective for its intended use.
 However, its observed side effects, including general restlessness in animal subjects, stuck in the back of Hofmann’s mind.

 In 1943, he pulled LSD-25 back off the shelf to re-test it.
-In this process, he accidentally spilled a little bit on his skin.
+In this process, he accidentally spilled a bit on his skin.
 He had a minor trip.

 Three days later, he self-administered the very first dose of LSD.
 Hofmann took way too much, not aware of the effective dose size.
 He had a bad trip experiencing demons and the total dissolution of his ego.
 Although intense, he recovered.